cplusplus/fundamentals-ts/README.md

 These automatically number clauses and sections, fill in table-of-contents data, and allow cross-linking. `<cxx-clause>` is for top-level sections, while `<cxx-section>` can be nested arbitrarily.
-The title of the section is given in either the `title` attribute or a nested `<cxx-title>` element.
+The title of the section is given in a nested `<h1>` element.
 The `id` attribute is used for cross-linking.

 ### `<cxx-titlepage>`